Marc Antoine (singer)

 Marc Antoine (born 26 April 1977) is a Canadian singer.

 Biography

-Born in Montreal, Quebec, Antoine is of Haitian descent.
-He was a musical talent from young age impersonating Michael Jackson.
+Born in Montreal, Quebec, Antoine was a musical talent from a young age impersonating celebrities.
 His parents were fans of various types of music (soul, French music, zouk, kompa etc.).
 As an 11-year adolescent, he was part of a family group Eden with his brothers imitating harmonized tunes in the style of Boyz II Men.

 Marc Antoine studied law but concentrated on his music.
-After meeting renowned Montreal producer Sonny Black, he has broken as a local artist in Quebec and in France with three albums, Comme il se doit (2008), the follow-up Notre histoire (2010) and Je ferai tout (2013).
+After meeting renowned Montreal producer Sonny Black, he has broken as a local artist in Quebec city and in France with three albums, Comme il se doit (2008), the follow-up Notre histoire (2010) and Je ferai tout (2013).
 He has had a number of charting singles in France, Belgium and Quebec.
 "Tant besoin de toi" taken from his debut single remains his most successful hit having reached No. 4 on the SNEP French Singles Chart.